Home Biographies History Timelines Maps Documents Letters Family Tree Misc. EMAIL ME

 Thos Breadford

 [1] John COULTER.
 In all liklihood, this is the John Coulter who was the brother of Andrew, Barbara (1721-1795), Elizabeth, Mary, Nathanial, & Susanna. (see 1775 will of Andrew Coulter).
-Their parents were Samuel COULTER & Grizell SYMPSON (aka SIMSON aka SIMPSON). or he could have been the father of Andrew.
+Their parent was Samuel COULTER.

 [4] Maghban (?) aka Moybane, Parish of Creggan.
 It is south of Urcher (separated by the townland of Sheiland) and has 342 acres within its boundaries.